Rise 360: Translate Your Content

 Step 1: Duplicate Your Content

 The first step is to duplicate the content you want to translate.
 The duplicate you create will become the translated version.
-If you're translating into more than one language, make a copy for each.
-Here's how to duplicate content in Rise 360.
+Translating into more than one language?
+You can make a copy for each one or try out the alternate method below.

 Step 2: Export the Content as an XLIFF File

 Open the duplicate content you created in the previous step.
 Click Settings in the upper right corner and go to the Translations tab.

 If you don’t need to preserve formatting you’ve applied to your text, deselect Include HTML formatting.
 This exports your content in easy to translate blocks of text.
 However, it doesn’t contain the coding necessary to maintain any formatting you’ve applied to that content.

 Click Export XLIFF File and save the file to your computer.

 Then use a web app, computer program, or professional translation service to edit your XLIFF file.
 If Include HTML formatting is selected above, you'll see additional HTML tags and extra spaces in your XLIFF file.
 Don't panic!
 These are there to preserve your formatting when you import your translated file in Step 3.

 Step 3: Import Translated Text

 Got your newly-translated file?
 Great!
 Open your duplicate content again.
 Click Settings in the upper right corner, go to the Translations tab, and click Import Translated Text.
 Select your translated XLIFF file and click Open.
 A message displays when your text is successfully imported.